vulnlab-delegate

 *Evil-WinRM* PS C:\windows\tasks>

-We are going to now get the NTLM hash for the password we set, we can do this with some simple python:
+Next, we are going to now get the NTLM hash for the password we set, we can do this with some simple python:

 >>> import hashlib